meltano/meltano/docs/src/docs/README.md

 ## Mission

-Our mission is to enable every organization to be data-informed and make the best decisions possible.
+Our mission is to enable every organization to make the best decisions possible by becoming data-informed.

 To achieve this mission we are building an **open source platform for the complete DataOps lifecycle** that is optimized for the happiness and productivity of Data Teams and Data Professionals.